 Associated Professor of Public Service, NYU Wagner; Professor of Global Public Health (NYU College of Global Public Health)

-Dr. Cheryl Healton is Director of the NYU Global Institute of Public Health, Dean of the College of Global Public Health and is Professor of Public Health at NYU.
+Dr. Cheryl Healton is Director of the NYU Global Institute of Public Health, Dean of the College of Global Public Health and is Professor of Global Public Health at NYU.
 In her capacity as Director she is responsible for building the Institute’s academic, service and research programs in collaboration with partners at NYU and throughout the public health community.
 The Institute will focus on domestic and international health issues with an emphasis on prevention, systems intervention and innovation in public health practice.

 Prior to this appointment, Dr. Healton joined the staff of Legacy, the foundation created by the Master Settlement Agreement between the States Attorneys General and the tobacco industry as the first President and chief executive officer.
 In this role she worked to further the foundation’s ambitious mission: to build a world where young people reject tobacco and anyone can quit.
 During her tenure with the foundation, she has guided the highly acclaimed, national youth tobacco prevention counter-marketing campaign, truth®, which has been credited in part with reducing youth smoking prevalence to near record lows. .
 In 2007 with Dr. Healton’s guidance and support, Legacy spearheaded a national coalition of public and private organizations – the National Alliance for Tobacco Cessation – to launch the first-ever national smoking cessation campaign since the Fairness Doctrine, a brief period during which public health groups received free time on the airwaves to counter televised ads to sell tobacco.
 Legacy has also established a research institute, The Steven A. Schroeder Institute which has grown markedly since its inception.